My NA6 Miata!

 German Import to Greece, 96k kms, one airbag, no ABS, no AC.

-Ugly Artec 14'' wheels, crap stock suspension, broken roof tensioners.
+Ugly Artec 14'' wheels, crappy stock suspension, broken roof tensioners.

-Extras included Oris windblocker, Miata sideplates, Sony Radio, rear baggage thing etc
+Extras: Oris windblocker, Miata sideplates, Sony Radio, rear baggage rack.

 ................................................................................